University of Wisconsin–Madison

 Required for all first-time TAs

-This 30-minute online training covers your responsibility to uphold student privacy rights (FERPA Overview).
+This 30-minute online training covers your responsibility to uphold student privacy rights.
+For more information, see: FERPA (Student Record Privacy) Overview.

 Comm-B Training